Creative Password Policy Experience

-I once tried to start to use passwords which were immune to exhibitionism, that means that even when someone average would happen to see them on the screen or otherwise were not able to reproduce them at least with no hard effort.
-This led me to use full scale of Unicode charset, specifically non-Latin characters.
+I once tried to use passwords which were immune to exhibitionism — i.e. even when someone happens to see them on the screen, he/she will not be able to reproduce them easily.
+This led me to use a full scale of Unicode charset, specifically non-Latin characters.
 However what happened for a famous and global hotel web application when I did implement such a password?
 It crashed!
 Completely.